Golden Tate: Early life

-On June 14, 2022, Tate signed with the Port Angeles Lefties of the West Coast League as a center fielder.
-He started at center field that night.

 College football career

 Tate played football for Notre Dame from 2007 to 2009.
 In the 2007 season as a freshman, Tate started two games, versus the UCLA Bruins and USC Trojans.
 He totaled six catches for 131 yards and one touchdown and averaged 21.7 yards on 15 kickoff returns for the season.

 In the 2008 season as a sophomore, Tate started in 12 regular season games with 52 catches for 903 yards and seven touchdowns for a 17.4 yard per catch average.
 Tate registered 100-yard games against Michigan, Syracuse, North Carolina, and Pittsburgh during the 2008 regular season, while being tapped First-team All-Independent by Rivals.com.
 Against the Hawaii Warriors in the Hawaii Bowl, he made six catches for 177 yards and three touchdowns in the 49–21 victory for the Fighting Irish, bringing his season total to 58 catches for 1,080 yards (18.6 yard average) with 10 touchdowns.

 Tate was named the MVP of the Hawaii Bowl.

 In 2009, Tate had nine games with at least 100 receiving yards.
 On September 19, against Michigan State, Tate had 7 receptions for 127 yards and an iconic game-winning touchdown in the closing minutes where he celebrated by jumping into the MSU marching band section in the corner of the endzone.
 On October 3, against Washington, he had nine receptions for 244 yards.
 On November 28, against Stanford in his final collegiate game, he had 10 receptions for 201 yards and three touchdowns.
 Following the 2009 season, Tate won the Biletnikoff Award.
 He was also recognized as a unanimous first-team All-American.
 Overall, he finished the season with 93 receptions for 1,496 receiving yards and 15 touchdowns.

-On December 7, 2009, Tate announced that he would forgo his senior year and declared his eligibility for the 2010 NFL Draft.
+On December 7, 2009, Tate announced that he would forgo his senior year and declared his eligibility for the 2010 NFL draft.